 In November 2013, Nichols experienced a fire at its Decatur, Alabama facility, which damaged a cold mill used to roll aluminum sheet to a desired thickness.
 The loss was insured, subject to a \$0.5 million deductible.
 We capitalized \$6.5 million to rebuild the asset, which was returned to service as of March 31, 2014.
-We incurred cost of \$2.3 million associated with this loss, including an impairment of \$0.5 million to retire the asset, moving costs, outside service costs, clean-up and the deductible.
-To date, we have received insurance proceeds of \$1.4 million.
-We expect to receive total proceeds of approximately \$8.1 million, resulting in an expected gain on involuntary conversion of \$5.7 million.
-We have recorded a receivable of \$0.9 million as of April 30, 2014, equal to the loss incurred to date (difference between the expense incurred of \$2.3 million and the proceeds received of \$1.4 million), as we believe it is probable and estimable that we will receive proceeds at least equal to our loss incurred.
+We incurred cost of \$2.3 million associated with this loss, including an impairment of \$0.5 million.
+We expect to receive total insurance proceeds of approximately \$8.1 million, resulting in an expected gain on involuntary conversion of \$5.7 million.
+We have received of \$1.4 million.
+We have received of \$1.4 million, as we believe it is probable and estimable that we will receive proceeds at least equal to our loss incurred.
 We estimate the remaining gain on involuntary conversion at \$4.8 million.
-We expect to recognize this gain during the third quarter of 2014, when and to the extent that insurance proceeds are received, which will result in an increase in income from discontinued operations, net of tax.
+We expect to receive this gain during the fourth quarter of 2014, when and to the extent that insurance proceeds are received, which will result in an increase in income from discontinued operations, net of tax.